medalith2590/sql-learning-journey/README.md

 Marketing wants to send a promotional email to every customer.
 The email should start with the customer's first name and will be sent to their email address.

 My analysis:
-I need customer information.
-The “customers” table contains email addresses.
-I only need the first name and email.
+Marketing needs the customer's first name to personalize the email and the email address to send the campaign.
 */

+SQL Solution

 SELECT first_name, email